-The company's Board of Management comprises eight members: the President & CEO, the Executive Vice Presidents heading the Energy Solutions, Marine Solutions and Services businesses, the Chief Financial Officer, and the Executive Vice Presidents heading the Communications & Branding, the Corporate Relations & Legal Affairs, and the Human Resources functions.
-The Board of Management members are appointed by the company’s Board of Directors, which also approves their remuneration and other terms of their employment.
+Until 30 November 2022, Wärtsilä’s Board of Management comprised of nine members: the President & CEO, the Chief Financial Officer, the Executive Vice Presidents of the businesses Wärtsilä Energy, Wärtsilä Marine Power, Wärtsilä Marine Systems, and Wärtsilä Voyage, as well as the Executive Vice Presidents heading the Communications, Branding & Marketing; Corporate Relations & Legal Affairs; and Human Resources functions.
+In December 2022 the Board of Management had eight members while Wärtsilä Energy was reporting directly to the President & CEO.
+The members of the Board of Management are appointed by the company’s Board of Directors, which also approves their remuneration and other terms of employment.

-The Board of Management in 2015
+The Board of Management in 2022

 The Board of Management met 12 times during 2022.
 Major items on the agenda of the Board of Management were the business strategies and their implementation plans, as well as the sustainability strategy and decarbonisation targets.
 The Board of Management also focused on market development, financial performance, regulatory environment, and technology development.
 Managing the consequences on the company of the increasing geopolitical tensions and Russia-Ukraine war were in strong focus.
 Also, the market demand development and the planning of production capacity and the engine manufacturing footprint in Europe were significant items of the agenda of the Board of Management.
 Furthermore, other areas of importance included health and safety of personnel, risk management, continuous improvement, as well as supplier and other stakeholder relationships.